christopherandrade1/NetworkTrafficAnalysis/README.md

 Visited a web page and detected its IP address using a display filter:  <br/>

-- A TLS handshake display filter may be used to detect a website visit in a packet list: **tls.handshake.type ==1**
+- Utilized the TLS handshake display filter to detect a website visit in a packet list: **tls.handshake.type ==1**
-- The IP address is used in a filter to obtain packet information for a particular website: **ip.addr == 142.250.189.4**
+- Utilized the IP address display filter to obtain packet information for a particular website: **ip.addr == 142.250.189.4**

 <p align="center">